 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

-Penalties for possession, use or trafficking of illegal drugs are strict.
+Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect jail sentences and heavy fines.
-Individuals charged with drug offences can expect to remain in jail and to be denied bail while judicial authorities prepare their case for prosecution.
-This process may take months or years.

 Dress and behaviour